 The Search: site:shoegiant.com intitle:"Nike Air Max" $

 The Result: Using the dollar sign and the site helps the shop owner find product pages and prices right away.
-This way, they skip navigating the competitors’ menu.
+This way, they avoid having to navigate the competitors’ menus.

 4. Academic Research (Finding Papers)

-Scenario: A student is looking for peer-reviewed sources about climate change adaptation.
+Scenario: A student is seeking peer-reviewed sources on climate change adaptation.
 They want sources only from government entities.

 The Search: site:.gov filetype:pdf "climate change adaptation" after:2020